 It's kind of a shame I never saw this one in theatres, as it's one of my favourites.
 I know I've been gushing about the series a lot already, but I really mean it.
 This is probably my second or third-favourite Harry Potter film overall.

 The series has had a few different directors.
 And, in Order of the Phoenix's case, a different screenwriter too; it's the only film written by Michael Goldenberg instead of Steve Kloves.
-I wonder if that's why this film has a different feel to it than the previous entries.
-They all feel different to an extent, but I notice it especially with this one.
+I wonder if that's why this film has a unique feel to it compared to the other entries.
+They all feel distinct from each other to an extent, but I notice it especially with this one.

-I remember reading a comment from someone online complaining about this, saying that the films didn't have enough of a cohesive feeling because of the changing directors and differences in style.
-While I understand what s/he's saying, I enjoyed how each installment felt distinct.
+I remember reading a comment from someone online complaining about this, saying that the films didn't have enough of a cohesive feeling because of the changing directors and variations in style/tone.
+While I understand what s/he's saying, I enjoyed how each installment felt different.
 It was a good way to help keep a long-running series feeling fresh.

 As the film begins, we're left with the sense that nothing is the same any more.
 Even Goblet of Fire, until near the end, was a fairly upbeat movie.
 Order of the Phoenix immediately starts us on a more sombre note.
 We open on a moody summer afternoon with Harry coming to a playground and sitting on a swing, and watching a young boy with his mother.
 Though we don't know what Harry is thinking, I can imagine him filled with longing for his own parents at that moment.